parsegon/math-css/README.md

 What's Calculus-CSS good for?
 * quick depictions of integrals, summations, products, and alike.
 * need a fast loading time on a static page.
+Calculus CSS uses no JS.
+None!

 What isn't Calculus CSS made for?
 * While an all CSS solution is nice, there are limits.
 Calculus CSS will not be able to scale as easily.